TCFD

 Global Warming Response

-To take on the challenge of achieving carbon neutrality throughout our entire supply chain, it will be essential to understand the GHG emissions of Scope 1, 2 and 3.
+To take on the challenge of achieving carbon neutrality throughout its entire supply chain, it will be essential to understand the GHG emissions of Scope 1, 2 and 3.
 In addition, it is possible that more stringent carbon pricing, including the introduction of carbon taxes, could impact finances.
-In order to run eco-friendly operations more effectively throughout the Mazda Group and its entire supply chain, we have started the management to integrate CN into the existing ISO 14001 Environmental Management System (EMS).
-In addition, we ask our suppliers to provide us with CO₂ emission data in Scope 1 & 2 as well as logistics at the time of delivery to us (Scope 3 Category 1 for Mazda) every year, and set targets together with them to manage the results.
+In order to run eco-friendly operations more effectively throughout the Mazda Group and its entire supply chain, Mazda manages to integrate CN into the existing ISO 14001 Environmental Management System (EMS).

 * The GX League is an organization that aims to provide value for social structural reform toward carbon neutrality together with member companies through the four initiatives of voluntary emission trading (implementation), market rule formation (co-creation), business opportunity creation (dialogue), and "GX studios" (exchange).
 "GX" is an abbreviation for "green transformation."